cad324/Trend-Global/documents/design-journey.md

 Task 3: Please send a question to Trend USA asking how to obtain product quotes.

-Task 4: Point out a few popular pieces.
+Task 4: Point out a few popular pieces offered by Trend USA.

 ### Client Meeting (Milestone 2) (Samantha Chu)